JackRedstonia/stacks/CODE_OF_CONDUCT.md

 In the process of participation, the following standards are expected of all participants:

-- The language used by participants is civil, welcome, clear and free of ambiguity.
+- Participants use language that is civil, welcome, clear and free of ambiguity.
 It is the responsibility of the originator to provide requested context.
 Harassment, trolling, insulting, derogation, personal or political attacks are not accepted.
 - Participants discuss topics related to the scope of this project.
 Discussions and debate is expected to be about a relevant idea, not a person, either participating this project or not.
 - Participants understand and agree that no objectives beyond the stated objectives of this project are relevant to the project, and any intent to deviate the project from its original purpose of existence will constitute grounds for remedial actions, including but not limited to expulsion of the project.
 - Participants expect and respect differing viewpoints and experiences in the technical scope of the project.